 When you get into the park, you must stop at the visitors centre, where you can purchase your park pass and get some information on the area.
 We purchased a holiday pass, which enabled us to visit all of the National Parks in Tasmania, for a 8 week period, this includes Cradle Mountain.

-When you leave the visitors centre, make sure that you check out the bay on your right as you are heading toward Wineglass bay, there are various entries but the main one is Honeymoon Bay. img_4703This is a spectacular beach and the water is crystal clear.
+When you leave the visitors centre, make sure that you check out the bay on your right as you are heading toward Wineglass bay, there are various entries but the main one is Honeymoon Bay.
+This is a spectacular beach and the water is crystal clear.
 You are greeted with the beautiful mountains of Freycinet Park, which are named ‘The Hazards’

-Don’t forget to check out the lighthouse img_4727which is on the left as you head toward Wineglass Bay.
+Don’t forget to check out the lighthouse which is on the left as you head toward Wineglass Bay.
 It is a slow drive up to the lighthouse, but when you get there the scenery is amazing.
 There is a short walk that you can take, where you can see from the other side of Wineglass Bay and out into the ocean.

 After you have checked this out, head up to the Wineglass Bay carpark, where you are greeted with various wallabies who will literally chase you down, attack you and steal all of your food….